 All the time, the underlying Fabric SDK handles the transaction endorsement, ordering and notification process, making the application's logic straightforward; the SDK uses a gateway to abstract away network details and connectionOptions to declare more advanced processing strategies such as transaction retry.

-Let's now follow the lifecycle of MagnetoCorp 00001 by switching our emphasis to an employee of DigiBank, Balaji, who will buy the commercial paper using a DigiBank application.
+Let's now follow the lifecycle of MagnetoCorp 00001 by switching our emphasis to DigiBank, who will buy the commercial paper.